 Your team begins following these leads on Facebook, Twitter, Google+ and LinkedIn.
 A wealth of additional information is gleaned that way, and it's time to actively engage in conversations with these people, on topics loosely relating to the product or service you sell.
 Through relationship building, very soon your cool lead becomes very warm.

 Most websites are tendered out to a low bidder, or someone the business owner knows through family or referral.
-Without a proven marketing strategy and careful implementation, all you have is a website.
+Without a proven marketing strategy and careful rollout of that plan, all you have is "a website".